CatherineMikelson/SQL_Rockbuster/README.md

 Tools: SQL, Tableau

-This project was completed as part of the Career Foundry Data Analysis Bootcamp/
+This project was completed as part of the Career Foundry Data Analysis Bootcamp.